 You may want to find a bass drum to replace the one you’re currently using, or you may want one to play rhythms with your foot while you’re performing on another instrument.
 Whatever reason you have, here are some of the best bass drums to buy individually.

-What Are The Best Bass Drums?
+What are the Best Bass Drums?

-Bass Drums Reviews
+In-Depth Bass Drum Reviews

 The DW Performance Series bass drums are incredibly beautiful drums with incredible tones.